OfficeDev/Office-Add-in-samples/Samples/VSTO-shared-code-start/README.md

 To set up your development environment:

 1. Install [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
-2. Install the following workloads
+2. Install the following workloads:
     a.
 ASP.NET and web development
     b. .NET Core cross-platform development
     c.
 Office/SharePoint development
     d.
-Visual Studio Tools for Office (VST) Note that this is an Individual component.
+Visual Studio Tools for Office (VSTO) Note that this is an Individual component.

 You will also need the following:

-- An [Azure subscription](https://docs.microsoft.com/en-us/azure/guides/developer/azure-developer-guide#understanding-accounts-subscriptions-and-billing).
-You can create a [free account](https://azure.microsoft.com/free) before you begin.
 - An Office 365 account.
 You can join the [Office 365 Developer Program](https://aka.ms/devprogramsignup) that includes a free 1 year subscription to Office 365.

 ## Solution